 In a case brought against an AmLaw 100 firm alleging aiding and abetting a breach of fiduciary duty, Howard obtained the complete dismissal of all claims against his client, totaling over $9 million.
 That dismissal was affirmed on appeal.

-In a twelve-day arbitration, Howard obtained a $3.2 million award for his diamond-industry client.
+In a multi-day arbitration, Howard obtained a $3.2 million award for his diamond-industry client.
 Howard’s client alleged that his brother breached his fiduciary duty and converted corporate assets by forming a new entity through which he sold corporate assets to the company’s clients.

 In a FINRA arbitration on behalf of an investment banker against his former employer, Howard obtained an award fully compensating his client for the bank’s failure to notify him of the delivery of stock upon his termination.